unsw-cse-comp3900-9900-23T2/capstone-project-3900h16bsyphon/README.md

 $ docker volume ls
 DRIVER    VOLUME NAME
 ```
 If there is any other output, make sure you delete these other containers, images, and volumes before proceeding.
+If you cannot delete via the CLI, use the Docker Desktop UI in order to select all Containers, Volumes, Images to manually delete.

 #### Installation
 1. Unzip the submission file.
-2. Enter the unzipped file.
+2. Change directories into the unzipped file.
-3. ensure docker is installed and open.
+3. Ensure docker is installed and open.
 Use `docker ps` to check.
 The output should be:
 ```
 peedee@PeterLaptop:~$ docker ps
 CONTAINER ID   IMAGE             COMMAND                  CREATED      STATUS        PORTS                     NAMES